hbroek/reken/documentation/developer-guide/chapter-4.md

   <button type="button" data-action="firstPicture=firstPicture-1;" data-attr-disabled="firstPicture==0">Prev</button>
 </section>
 ```
 In this example we show 3 pictures at a time from the pictures array.
-With the Next and Prev buttons we scroll thru the pictures.
+With the Next and Prev buttons we scroll through the pictures.
 When the end or beginning of the array is reached the appropriate buttons are disabled.

-## 4.9 `data-action`
+## 4.9 data-action

 **Syntax:**
 **`data-action`="[code to execute]"**